DeHavilland Information Services Limited - Digital Services Terms of Business

 16. Digital Services

-16.1 Your access to and use of the Services is restricted to your and your Affiliates’ employees and individual contractors (i.e. natural persons) (collectively, the “Users”), and permitted for your internal business operations only.
+16.1 Your access to and use of the Services is restricted to your employees and individual contractors (i.e. natural persons) (collectively, the “Users”), and permitted for your internal business operations only.
+You may not designate any other individuals (including employees and individual contractors of your Affiliates) as Users.
 You agree not to permit any third-party to access the Services except as expressly authorized in a separate Third-Party Access Agreement provided by us.
 We will issue usernames and personal passwords to authorize acceptable Users to use the Services.
 Each username and User access is unique.
 The User must keep the password confidential and must not share or permit access to the Services by any other person.
 You must immediately notify us of any User who ceases to be your employee or full-time contractor or who is otherwise no longer to be permitted access to the Services for whatever reason and such User’s username and password will be deactivated.
 You are responsible for ensuring User compliance with this Contract and accept responsibility and liability for the acts and omissions of your Users.
 Your digital services may be subject to a set-up period during which you may not have access, or may have limited access, to the Services after commencement of the Contract.
 The length of this set-up period may vary depending on the customization of the Services requested and your delivery of any required Customer Materials.

 16.2 Your digital services may be subject to a set-up period during which you may not have access, or may have limited access, to the Services after commencement of the Contract.
 The length of this set-up period may vary depending on the customization of the Services requested and your delivery of any required Customer Materials.